Guide

 Common mistakes

-• Using a CSV file with missing or inconsistent headers.
+- Using a CSV file with missing, duplicated, or inconsistent headers.

-• Assuming the output JSON is ready for production without validating it.
+- Assuming the generated JSON is ready for production without reviewing the output.

 Real-world tips